MagicJinn/Quantum-Things/README.md

 - Added the ability to configure the chances of certain plants, features and loot to occur.
 - Added the ability to configure values concerning the Nature Core.
 - Added the ability to configure values concerning the Lotus.
-- Added the ability to enable, disable, and add custom divining rods, and adjust the range.
+- Added the ability to enable, disable, and add custom Divining Rods, and adjust the range.
+- Added Divining Rod support for NetherEnding Ores, Silent's Gems, Galacticraft, Galacticraft Planets and Advent of Ascension

 ### Fixes